20 Plastic Wrap Uses You Probably Didn’t Know About

 If you’ve ever spent too much time trying to untangle your jewelry you need to try this plastic wrap hack.
 Cut out a piece of plastic wrap and lay your jewelry on top.
 Then cut a second piece of plastic to smooth over your necklaces and bracelets and voila!

 Kitchen aprons are great and all, but they’re just another thing to clean post-cooking.
 Try using a piece of plastic wrap instead to cover your chest and clothes while cooking.
 You can peel it off and contain the mess after you’re done and save time, too.
-If you’re stuck cleaning other things, remember these 17 cleaning tricks for tough-to-clean household objects.

 Keep lettuce fresh